 “We named the scanner Calibry because the device is small and fast like a Hummingbird which is also known as Colibri.
 We also intentionally called it ‘cAlibry’ instead of ‘cOlibri’, because it echoes the word ‘calibrated’, meaning precise and accurate”, said Anna Zevelyov, CEO of Thor3D.
 She also added, “I am confident that this device will be very popular with engineers, medical practitioners and educators because it is affordable, easy to use and can scan objects that were difficult to scan before.”

 Sales begin today (February 21, 2019) and scanners start shipping from the company's new European HQ in Germany in June 2019.
-There is a two-week-money-back guarantee, so purchasing the scanner is risk-free.

 About Thor3D: The company, based out of Dusseldorf, Germany and Moscow, Russia has been developing hand-held 3D scanners since 2015.
 It is best known for being the first company to bring to market a wireless, hand-held scanner and is an expert in 3D imaging and complex data processing.